supertokens/supertokens-ai/README.md

 ## Setup env vars:
 Open the .env file and set:
 - `OPEN_AI_KEY`: Your OpenAI API key
-- `DISCORD_TOKEN`: A discord bot token which can be used to scrape the SuperTokens discord server.
 - `DOCUMENTATION_PATH`: The full path to the `v2` folder location of the SuperTokens documentation on your local machine

 ## Run in read only mode